Proposals Due Sunday, January 31, 2016

 - Outline a tentative work plan and budget for the project during the summer and academic year following the summer institute and a date for launching the revised course or course modules or other project outcome.
 (We anticipate these tentative work plans and budgets will be revised in the course of the summer institute.)

-- Describe the project’s technical support requirements and identify one or more campus-based staff persons with whom you have consulted and who have agreed to participate in your project.
+- Describe the project’s technical support requirements and identify one or more campus-based staff persons with whom you have consulted and who have agreed to participate in your project as your IT liaison.

 Proposals will be evaluated for award with reference to the following objectives, although no proposal will be expected to address all of these: